bitovi/academy/src/docker/4-build-and-run-image/build-and-run-image.md

 docker build -t my-node-app .
 ```
 - The `-t my-node-app` argument tells Docker to call the image produced by the `Dockefile` "my-node-app" and tag it as "latest".
 The "latest" tag is the default tag, but can be overridden when building an image with `:<tagname>`.
 For example, if we wanted to tag our image as `v1.0.0`, we would run `docker build -t my-node-app:v1.0.0 .`.
-- The `.` argument tells Docker the directory it can find our `Dockerfile`.
+- The `.` argument tells Docker where it can find our `Dockerfile`.

-Running the above command should product output similar to below
+Running the above command should produce output similar to below
 ```
 $ docker build -t my-node-app .
 Sending build context to Docker daemon  4.608kB